 What didn’t work so well: –

 - Raymarine tiller pilot.
 I carry two on board and finished the cruise with only one struggling to perform.
 I also had problems last year with Raymarine tiller pilots.
 They are not robust enough, not waterproof (even when new) and unreliable.
-Unfortunately, there is not much option for an economical tiller autopilot outside of the Raymarine units.
+Unfortunately, there is not much option for an economical tiller autopilot outside of the Raymarine units, I dislike them.
+Maybe a pelagic autopilot in future?

 - Radio.
 The short-wave radio on board was not picking up weather forecasts well.
 The radio is old.
 I will be replacing it with a modern short-wave unit.
-The new radio will give me the ability to download weather fax to the laptop and into OpenCPN.
+The new radio will give me the ability to download weather fax to the laptop and into OpenCPN, its on my wish list.

 - Windvane.
 A broken gear mechanism on the windvane was caused by my poor management and a repair was performed quickly by Stark Brothers in Lyttleton without delaying the cruise.